Advice to help you keep warm this winter

 You might be eligible for a fuel voucher

-Your local council might be able to help you get a fuel voucher, or with other energy support - find your local council at gov.uk/find-local-council.
+Your local council might be able to help you get a fuel voucher, or with other energy support - you can find your local council on GOV.UK.
 This will take you through to your local council webpage, where you’ll be able to find any energy or cost of living support in your local area.

 You’ll receive the voucher as a code via letter, text, or email.
 You can redeem it at a local store that’s signed up with Paypoint or at a Post Office with Payzone.